What Do we Mean by Singular and Plural Nouns?

 Plural Noun: Shapeshifters

-Some nouns do not follow any specific rules, and the only way to learn their plural forms is by memorizing them or looking up the words in the dictionary.
+There are some nouns that do not follow any specific pluralization rules, and the only way to learn their plural forms is to memorize them or look them up in a dictionary.

 Remember that 'people' is countable and we should say 'people are...' not 'people is...'